p4ali/sysamples/wasm/README.md

 - comparision to asm.js
 - why can be native speed?
 - different lang, many constraints and tooling needed? not as appealing as first thought...?
+- how different lang compilation is possible? write a c asm inline? what happended?